ariadne-cps/website/content/tutorial.md

   2. [Construction of a model](#2---system-model-construction) for the system;
   3. [Evolution of the model](#3---system-model-evolution), in terms of simulation and finite/infinite time evolution.

-Ariadne currently uses a programmatic C++ approach to describe a model and analyse it.
-The full code presented in the following is available [here](https://github.com/ariadne-cps/ariadne/tree/master/tutorials/hybrid_evolution) as a simple self contained example with extensive comments.
+The full code presented in the following is available in C++ as a simple self contained CMake [project](https://github.com/ariadne-cps/ariadne/tree/master/tutorials/hybrid_evolution), or in Python as a script [file](https://github.com/ariadne-cps/ariadne/tree/master/python/tutorials/hybrid_evolution_tutorial.py).
+The tutorial files are extensively commented.
+Here on this page instead code snippets are provided for both languages.
 After following this tutorial, we encourage to play around with the example in order to better understand the behavior of the modeled system.

 # 1 - The system